BerachahS/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays the contents list of your current directory cd ~ script that changes the working directory to the users home directory
+script that displays the contents list of your current directory cd ~ script that changes the working directory to the users home directory ls -l script that displays the current directory's contents in long format